NSHipster/articles/_posts/2012-08-06-cfstringtransform.md

 ## Transcribe Between Orthographies

-With the exception of English with its complicated spelling inconsistencies, writing systems are used in languages to encode speech sounds into a phonetic, written representation.
-European languages generally use the Latin alphabet with a few added diacritics, Russian uses Cyrillic, Japanese uses Hiragana & Katakana, and Thai, Korean, and Arabic each have their own scripts.
+With the exception of English (with its complicated spelling inconsistencies), writing systems encode speech sounds into phonetic, written representations.
+European languages generally use the Latin alphabet with a few added diacritics, Russian uses Cyrillic, Japanese uses Hiragana & Katakana, and Thai, Korean, & Arabic each have their own scripts.

 Although each language has a particular inventory of sounds that other languages may not have, the overlap across all of the major writing systems is remarkably high--enough so that one can rather effectively [transcribe](http://en.wikipedia.org/wiki/Transcription_(linguistics)) from one to another (not to be confused with [translation](http://en.wikipedia.org/wiki/Translation)).

+`CFStringTransform` can transcribe between Latin and Arabic, Cyrillic, Greek, Korean (Hangul), Hebrew, Japanese (Hiragana & Katakana), Mandarin Chinese, and Thai.
+And not only that, but those transformations are all reversible:

 <table>
   <thead>